swafey-karanja/swafey-karanja/README.md

 📫 How to reach me:
   Email:Kswafey@gmail.com

-⚡ Fun Fact about me: I enjoy anime(my favourite being hunter x hunter and Jujutsu kaisen) and football being a fan of Liverpool football club.
+⚡ Fun Fact about me: I enjoy anime(my favourites being hunter x hunter and Jujutsu kaisen) and football being a fan of Liverpool football club.

 ## Technologies & Tools